alexbajzat/Cleverbot-Android/README.md

 Android app where you can chat with a bot, based on a web service made in php.

-Http requests made using: [a link](http://square.github.io/retrofit/)
+Http requests made using [Retrofit](http://square.github.io/retrofit/)